spookylukey/django-views-the-right-way/code/README.rst

 Django Views — The Right Way — code
 ===================================

 This folder contains an app with code to accompany the guide.
-It's main purpose is to make sure that the guide isn't buggy, but it can also serve as extra explanation or illustration of things in the guide.
+It’s main purpose is to make sure that the guide isn't buggy, but it can also serve as extra explanation or illustration of things in the guide.